 About site blocking in Australia

 On August 18, 2017, a Federal Court ruling by the Hon.
 Justice John Nicholas ordered ISPs to block 42 websites found to be primarily engaged in facilitating access to copyright-infringing content (Roadshow Films Pty Ltd & Others).
 Orders were also made that day, in a separate case lodged by Foxtel in the Federal Court, to block a further 17 infringing websites.
-Since the first site-blocking orders were made in Australia in December 2016, the Federal Court has ordered 65 piracy sites to be blocked, and over 378 domains.
+Since the first site-blocking orders were made in Australia in December 2016, the Federal Court has continually ordered the removal of infringing sites.

 *Carnegie-Mellon University study – ‘Website Blocking Revisited: The Effect of the UK November 2014 Blocks on Consumer Behaviour’- April 2016